sjanzou/pecos/documentation/translation.rst

     >>> pm.add_translation_dictionary(trans)

 As with DataFrames, multiple translation dictionaries can be added to the PerformanceMonitoring object.
-Duplicate keys are ignored.
+New dictionaries override existing keys in the translation dictionary.

 Keys defined in the translation dictionary can be used in quality control tests, for example,